altocodenl/tagaway/readme.md

 If a cookie with valid signature but that has already expired is sent along, the application will respond with a 403 error with body `{error: 'session'}`.

-All POST requests (unless marked otherwise) must contain a `cookie` field equivalent to the `cookie` provided by a successfull call to `POST /auth/login`.
+All POST requests (unless marked otherwise) must contain a `csrf` field equivalent to the `csrf` provided by a successfull call to `POST /auth/login`.
 This requirement is for CSRF prevention.
-In the case of `POST /upload`, the cookie must be present as a field within the `multipart/form-data` form.
+In the case of `POST /upload`, the `csrf` field must be present as a field within the `multipart/form-data` form.
 If this condition is not met, a 403 error will be sent.

 #### Request invite